 7:00 A.M. — Wake-up.
 You’ll be living in the famous Quadrangle dorm on the Penn campus.

 7:30 — Breakfast.
-Use your Summer Penn Card for breakfast on campus at 1920 Commons, Starbucks, Einstein Bagels or 3C.
+Use your Summer Penn Card for breakfast on campus at 1920 Commons or Starbucks.

 8:00 — Go to Work.
 We’ll provide transportation to and from your internship.